- The SESSION_HAS_VALID_POOL_ON_EXIT error can appear randomly when trying to log off from a Remote Desktop session.

 - Go to Update & Security.

-- Download and install all the pending updates.
+- Click on the Check for updates button and install all the pending updates.

 3. Restore to an earlier point